digipres/publications/ipres/ipres-2016/papers/quality-standards-for-preserving-digital-cultural-heritage.md

   bodies and memory institutions – about the opportunities offered by PREFORMA and the challenges that are still to be addressed.
 creators:
-- Justrell, Börje
+- Börje Justrell
-- Verbruggen, Erwin
+- Erwin Verbruggen
-- Geber, Magnus
+- Magnus Geber
-- Pharow, Peter
+- Peter Pharow
-- Fresa, Antonella
+- Antonella Fresa
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:502813/download
 grand_parent: iPRES